AlexHiggins/CookBook/readme.md

 ## Development Schedule

 1. Adding a rating system
-2. Sort ordering on recipies (most popular, highest rated...)
+2. Sort ordering on recipes (most popular, highest rated...)
 3. Github Authentication
-4. Notifications when a recipie is posted (twitter, email)
+4. Notifications when a recipe is posted (twitter, email)
-5. Improve tests